James-Kimanzi/PHASE-3-PROJECT--james-kimanzi----REPMS/README.md

 ```
 2. Open cloned code in VScode
-3. Install dependencies using Pipenv: `pipenv install`
+3. Install dependencies using Pipenv: `pip install sqlalchemy` in a new terminal window.
-4. Activate the virtual environment: `pipenv shell`
+4. Create the SQLite database file property_management.db by running the main script: `python main.py`
+5. Run `python main.py` to start the CLI and run the program.
+6. Follow the on-screen prompts to manage owners, properties and tenants.

 ## Usage
-- Run `python main.py` to start the CLI.
-- Follow the on-screen prompts to manage properties, owners, and tenants.
+Upon running the program, you'll be presented with a menu where you can choose various options to manage owners, properties, tenants, and view related objects.

+Simply follow the prompts and input the required information as per the menu instructions.

 ## Features
+1. Owner Management

-- Add new property owners, properties, and tenants.
+- Add new owners with details such as name, phone number, physical address, and occupation.
-- Delete a property or owner by ID.
+- Update existing owner details.
+- Delete owners from the database.

+2. Property Management

+- Add new properties with an associated owner.
+- Update property details including the address.
+- Delete properties from the database.

+3. Tenant Management

+- Add new tenants to a specific property.
+- Update tenant details.
+- Delete tenants from the database.

+4. Display Information

+- Display a list of all owners, properties, and tenants.
-- Find a property or owner by ID.
+- Find owners, properties, or tenants by their respective IDs.

+5. View Related Objects

-- List all properties or tenants of an owner.
+- View properties owned by a specific owner.
+- View tenants residing in a particular property.

 ## Authors
 This repo is currently maintained by: